-Dispersal in the absence of spraying did not alter overall population-genetic parameters in El Chaperno (Table 2), but within-village movement associated with the dispersal season similar to that observed in El Carrizal was detected.
+Dispersal in the absence of spraying did not alter overall population-genetic parameters in untreated El Chaperno (Table 2), but within-village movement associated with the dispersal season similar to that observed in treated El Carrizal was detected.
 Kinship distributions within houses shifted significantly in El Chaperno following the March-May dispersal season (D= 0.209, p=0.0017), from a multi-modal distribution of kinship values to a right-skewed distribution in the post-dispersal survey (median k=0.061) predominantly driven by a peak of distant kinship (k=0.04) but lacking the higher-relatedness modes from prior to the dispersal season (Fig. 2B).
-The El Chaperno population, including both pre- and post-dispersal season samples, was separated into two genetically distinct clusters, each containing roughly similar proportions of individuals at each sampling point (prior to dispersal: 0.39:0.61; following dispersal: 0.53:0.47) (Fig. 4A).
+The El Chaperno population, including both pre- and post-dispersal season T. dimidiata, was separated into two genetically distinct clusters, each containing roughly similar proportions of individuals at each sampling point (prior to dispersal: 0.39:0.61; following dispersal: 0.53:0.47) (Fig. 4A).
 Prior to dispersal, spatial autocorrelation of house cluster membership was limited to short and relatively long distances (38m, 370-390m; Fig. 4B); following the dispersal season, however, genetic cluster membership was positively autocorrelated up to a range of 150m.

 The flow of dispersers appeared to be driven by local movement from high-infestation houses.
-This was most clearly seen in El Chaperno, where a single house (D-54) initially contained 21% of all samples forming genetic cluster 1 and was relatively distinct from nearby houses in cluster membership, but following dispersal both overall infestation incidence and cluster 1 membership increased in the area immediately surrounding this house (Fig. 4A).
+This was most clearly seen in El Chaperno, where a single house (D-54) initially contained 21% of all T. dimidiata forming genetic cluster 1 and was relatively distinct from nearby houses in cluster membership, but following dispersal both overall infestation incidence and cluster 1 membership increased in the area immediately surrounding this house (Fig. 4A).
 This conclusion is congruent with previous findings that show T. dimidiata to be a relatively poor flier that depends on terrestrial movement or passive transportation, implying that dispersal is most likely at short distances (Dumonteil et al. 2004, Monroy et al. 2003).
 Low density of potential source houses post-spraying may explain the relatively larger spatial scale of autocorrelation in El Carrizal, as dispersers are likely to encounter few competitors for vacant niches even at higher distances from their natal source.
 Local dispersal may be a typical feature of Chagas vectors, as proximity to nearest infested house also significantly predicted infestation by T. infestans in Gran Chaco, Argentina (Sol Gaspe et al. 2015).

 Discussion